Candidate confidently answering behavioral interview questions during a professional job interview.

 • They are looking for a specific tool for a job.
 Your interview answers should show them that you are that exact tool.

-Keep in mind you are not just telling stories; you’re showing them you’re the perfect fit.
-Make it obvious, and make it relevant.
+Keep in mind that you are not just telling stories; you’re showing them that you’re the perfect fit.
+Make it obvious and relevant.

 Talking Too Much (Or Too Little!)

 Have you ever been stuck in a conversation where someone just…keeps talking?
-Or, on the flip side, have felt like pulling teeth to get someone to say anything?
+Or, on the flip side, have you felt like pulling teeth to get someone to say anything?
 That’s the tightrope walk of interview answers.
-You’ve got to find that sweet spot, like getting your coffee just the way you like it.
+You’ve got to find that sweet spot, like getting your coffee how you like it.

 It’s a common mistake, honestly.
-People either spill their entire life story or give answers so short, and left wondering if they even want the job.
-It’s tough because you want to be thorough, but you also don’t want to bore the interviewer.
+People either spill their entire life story or give short answers, leaving them wondering if they even want the job.
+It’s tough because you want to be thorough but don’t want to bore the interviewer.

 Here’s the deal: